Everything You Want to Know About Joint Supplements

 - As opposed to ibuprofen or aspirin, joint supplements are designed to support your joints.
 Some can help manage inflammation.

-- Find out whether supplements like glucosamine, chondroitin, DMSO, MSM and SAMe are worth your time — and why you might want to stock up on curcumin.
+- Find out whether supplements like glucosamine, chondroitin, DMSO, MSM and SAMe are worth your time.

 Dealing with joint pain and stiffness?
 You’re not alone.
 Approximately 30 percent of adults in the U.S. report joint stiffness, aching or pain in the preceding 30 days.
 You want to take care of your joints and feel your best.
 Joint supplements can help, but when you walk down the supplements section at your local pharmacy, you’ll see tons of different options.
 What do they do, and which ones actually work?
 Here’s what you should know.